-Discovery marks given to sperm whales in the 1960s can, if rediscovered, provide useful information on historical movements.
-Mizroch and Rice (2013) examined 261 Discovery mark recoveries from the days of commercial whaling and found extensive movements from U.S. and Canadian coastal waters into the Gulf of Alaska and Bering Sea.
-The U.S. marked 176 sperm whales from 1962 to 1969 off southern California and northern Baja California (Mizroch and Rice 2013).
-Seven of those marked whales were recovered in locations ranging from offshore California, Oregon, and British Columbia to the western Gulf of Alaska.
-A male whale marked by Canadian researchers moved from near Vancouver Island, British Columbia, to the Aleutian Islands near Adak.
-A whale marked by Soviet researchers moved from coastal Michoacán, mainland Mexico, to a location about 1,300 km offshore of Washington State.
-Marking data show extensive movements throughout the North Pacific and along the U.S. west coast into the Gulf of Alaska and Bering Sea/Aleutian Islands region (Mizroch and Rice 2013).
+Discovery tags implanted in sperm whales in the 1960s could, when recovered from a dead whale, provide useful information on historical movements.
+Mizroch and Rice (2013) examined 261 Discovery tag recoveries from the days of commercial whaling and found extensive movements from U.S. and Canadian coastal waters into the Gulf of Alaska and Bering Sea.
+The U.S. tagged 176 sperm whales from 1962 to 1969 off southern California and northern Baja California (Mizroch and Rice 2013).
+Seven of those tagged whales were recovered in locations ranging from offshore California, Oregon, and British Columbia to the western Gulf of Alaska.
+A male sperm whale tagged by Canadian researchers moved from near Vancouver Island, British Columbia, to the Aleutian Islands near Adak.
+A whale tagged by Soviet researchers moved from coastal Michoacán, mainland Mexico, to a location about 1,300 km offshore of Washington State.
+Discovery tag data show extensive movements throughout the North Pacific and along the U.S. west coast into the Gulf of Alaska and Bering Sea/Aleutian Islands region (Mizroch and Rice 2013).
 Similar extensive movements have also been demonstrated by satellite-tagging studies (Straley et al. 2014).
-Three adult males satellite-tagged off southeastern Alaska moved far south, one to coastal Baja California, one into the north-central Gulf of California, and the third to a location near the Mexico-Guatemala border (Straley et al. 2014).
+Three adult males satellite tagged off southeastern Alaska moved far south, one to coastal Baja California, one into the north-central Gulf of California, and the third to a location near the Mexico-Guatemala border (Straley et al. 2014).

-From analyzing whaling data, Mizroch and Rice (2013) found that males and females historically concentrated seasonally along oceanic frontal zones, for example, in the subtropical frontal zone (ca. 28-34°N) and the subarctic frontal zones (ca. 40-43°N).
+Mizroch and Rice (2013) analyzed whaling data and found that males and females historically concentrated seasonally along oceanic frontal zones, for example, in the subtropical frontal zone (ca. 28-34°N) and the subarctic frontal zones (ca. 40-43°N).
 Males also concentrated seasonally near the Aleutian Islands and along the Bering Sea shelf edge.
-The authors also found no indication from marking or whaling data to indicate apparent divisions between separate demes or stocks within the North Pacific (Mizroch and Rice 2013).
+More current research suggests sperm whales are likely relatively nomadic, with movements linked to geographical and temporal variations in the abundance of pelagic squids (Mizroch and Rice 2013).
+The authors also found no indication from Discovery tag or whaling data to indicate apparent divisions between separate demes or stocks within the North Pacific (Mizroch and Rice 2013).
 Analysis of Soviet catch data by Ivashchenko et al. (2014) showed broad agreement with these results, although they identified a sharp division at Amchitka Pass in the Aleutians, with mature males to the east and males and family groups to the west.
 There were four main areas of concentration in the Soviet catches: a large pelagic area (30-50°N) in the eastern North Pacific, including the Gulf of Alaska and western coast of North America; the northeastern and southwestern central North Pacific; and the southern Kuril Islands.
 Some of the catch distribution was similar to that of 19th-century Yankee whaling catches plotted by Townsend (1935), notably in the "Japan Ground" (in the pelagic western Pacific) and the "Coast of Japan Ground."
 Many females were caught in Olyutorsky Bay (western Bering Sea) and around the Commander Islands.

-More recently, an International Whaling Commission (IWC)-sponsored survey operated by the Government of Japan recorded 284 sightings of sperm whales across the entire North Pacific between 2010 and 2016, but an abundance estimate has not been calculated (IWC 2017).
+More recently, an International Whaling Commission (IWC)-sponsored survey operated by the Government of Japan recorded 284 sightings of sperm whales across the entire North Pacific between 2010 and 2016, but an abundance estimate was not calculated (IWC 2017).